ragnarok85/FEEL/README.md

 # FEEL

-FEEL is a framework for the Integration of Entity Extraction and Linking systems.
+FEEL: Frame for the Integration of Entity Extraction and Linking systems